Savik Shuster

 Savik Shuster (Савик Шустер; Савік Шустер; born Ševelis Šusteris; November 22, 1952) is a journalist and television anchor.
 He presented The Freedom By Savik Shuster, and starting in 2005, The Freedom of Speech (ICTV), on ICTV.
 Since December 2015, he produces and leads political talk shows on his independent 3S.tv, after he has been cancelled from several tycoon-owned channels.
 In December 2016, 3S.tv announced it had ceased its activities, and on 1 March 2017, the channel stopped broadcasting.
 According to an official statement, the reason was that the business was no longer viable due to several litigations and corresponding financial constraints.
 All court cases were subsequently closed.
-In 2019, Shuster came back to Ukraine as the anchor of Svoboda slova Savika Shustera on the Ukraina television channel.
+In 2019, Shuster came back to Ukraine as the anchor of Svoboda slova Savika Shustera on the Ukraine TV channel.

 From 2001 to 2004, Shuster presented talk shows on the Russian channel NTV.

 Shuster holds Canadian and Italian citizenships.

 Biography

 Born in Vilnius (then former part of the Soviet Union now the capital of Lithuania) Shuster left the Soviet Union 1971, his parents (his father was a football coach) emigrated from their native Vilnius via Israel to Canada.
 A distant uncle, who was vice president of the oil company Shell Canada, intervened with Soviet Prime Minister Alexei Kosygin on their behalf.
 In 1973 Shuster began a Bachelors at McGill University in Montreal, graduating in 1976 with a medical degree.
 He then moved to Florence in Italy to continue his studies.
 There, he began writing for a local newspaper.
 In 1980 Shuster worked for three months with a French humanitarian organization that was working on the side of the anti-Soviet mujahedin in Afghanistan, there he met Newsweek magazines Asia editor and was offered a chance to write a few articles for them.
 Shortly after Shuster started to write for French newspaper Libération and the Italian magazine Frigidaire.